 The average price of 3 and 4 star hotels would be between 60 and 180 dollars, depending on the location and amenities offered.

 Regardless, it is always good to compare prices at several hotel booking platforms and reserve the hotels via one of these pages.
 Below I explain how you can find very good deals on Russian web platforms (like Booking.com).

 I always try to book accommodations that allow free cancellation until shortly before arrival.
 You never know what can happen when you are planning a trip well in advance.
 Also, if later on you find a hotel that you like more, you can always cancel your hotel and book a new one.

 You should bear in mind that even though you have to list the hotels where you will be staying in advance, as part of the visa application process (they should be listed in your letter of invitation or visa support), nothing happens if you decide to cancel your hotel reservation and book another.
 There may be many reasons to do this and you do not have any reason to be tied to a hotel.

-However, do keep in mind that the reservations that allow you to cancel can be more expensive than firm, prepaid reservations.
+However, do keep in mind that the reservations that allow you to cancel can be more expensive.

 2.4.
 Opinions of other visitors

 Before exploring a hotel option in more detail, I always read the opinions of other guests.
 Their reviews can give you clues as to whether the customer service is good, if the hotel is clean, if the food is good, if the wifi reaches the rooms, or if the hotel is quiet or noisy.

 In this regard, booking websites with the highest number of guest reviews are the best and this is why, to me, Booking.com is a great website to use.